intel/QAT_Engine/docs/engine_specific_messages.md

     acceleration devices when QAT HW Acceleration is enabled, with the immediate effect that these operations are performed on-core instead.
     This message may be sent at any time after engine initialization.

+Message String: HW_ALGO_BITMAP
+Param 3:        0
+Param 4:        pointer to an unsigned long int
+Description:
+    This message is used to set the global QAT_HW algorithm bitmap and will trigger the bind_qat() again to reload the QAT_HW algorithm method according to the input bitmap value.
+The input value should be a hex string, like 0x82EF, which is the combination of the bitmap for each algorithm.
+Currently, the Engine supports the first 16 bits of the input value, the higher bit value will be deprecated.
+The default QAT_HW algorithm bitmap is 0xFFFF which means all algorithms are supported at the runtime level.
+    For more detailed usage, refer to: docs/qat_common.md

+Message String: SW_ALGO_BITMAP
+Param 3:        0
+Param 4:        pointer to an unsigned long int
+Description:
+    This message is used to set the global QAT_SW algorithm bitmap and will trigger the bind_qat() again to reload the QAT_SW algorithm method according to the input bitmap value.
+The input value should be a hex string, like 0x82EF, which is the combination of the bitmap for each algorithm.
+Currently, the Engine supports the first 16 bits of the input value, the higher bits value will be deprecated.
+The default QAT_SW algorithm bitmap is 0xFFFF which means all algorithms are supported at the runtime level.
+    For more detailed usage, refer to: docs/qat_common.md

 ```